Flames tear through row of businesses in Yonkers

 The blaze broke out in a Food Mart supermarket on Yonkers Avenue just after 6:30 a.m.
-Tuesday.
+Tuesday and spread to a dry cleaners and an insurance business, among others.

+Firefighters arrived to find flames shooting through the roof, and reported structural collapses.

 MORE NEWS | Residents furious after being displaced from NY apartment building